Shimura operators for certain Hermitian symmetric superpairs: Introduction

-\begin{main} \textup{\textbf{Conjecture \ref{conj:sph}}} is true for $p=q=1$. \end{main}
+\begin{main} \textbf{Conjecture \ref{conj:sph}} is true for $p=q=1$. \end{main}

-Let us point out that this problem has its historical roots in \cite{KS1993, S94} for usual Lie algebras.
+Let us point out that this problem has its historical roots in \cites{KS1993, S94} for usual Lie algebras.
 Various constructions in this project also bear resemblance to other theories, e.g. the super version of the Capelli eigenvalue problem presented in \cite{SSS2020}.
-We hope to fully solve Conjecture~\ref{conj:sph} in future work and generalize the results obtained in this paper.
-It is possible that the results of this paper can be generalized to the Hermitian symmetric superpairs constructed using Jordan superalgebras, c.f. \cite[Theorem~1.4]{SSS2020}. \fixIt{In \cite{SZ23}, a different approach is applied to circumvent the problem of sphericity.
-In the current paper, the main ideas are closer to the classic method in \cite{SZ2019PoSo} yet more ``algebraic", highlighted below.}
+We hope to fully solve Conjecture~\ref{conj:sph} in future work.
+It is possible that the results of this paper can be generalized to the Hermitian symmetric superpairs constructed using Jordan superalgebras, c.f. \cite{SSS2020}*{Theorem 1.4}.
+In \cite{SZ23}, a different approach is applied to circumvent the problem of sphericity.
+In the current paper, the main ideas are closer to the classic method in \cite{SZ2019PoSo} yet more ``algebraic", highlighted below.

 To prove Theorem~\ref{main:RESULT}, we show that $\hcHomoGK(D_\mu)$ satisfies the above characterization of $I_\mu$, namely, (\textit{a}) $\hcHomoGK(D_\mu) \in \RingEv(\ak^*)$, and (\textit{b}) it satisfies the vanishing properties.
-For(\textit{a}), we check that $\Ima \hcHomoGK$ consists of even supersymmetric polynomials on $\ak^*$.
+For (\textit{a}), we check that $\Ima \hcHomoGK$ consists of even supersymmetric polynomials on $\ak^*$.
 We explain this in Section~\ref{supPairs} (Proposition~\ref{prop:imGammaSupSym}).
 This follows from the description in \cite{A2012} which is also independently proved in \cite{SZ23} for $\gk = \gl(2p|2q)$ and $\kk = \gl(p|q) \oplus \gl(p|q)$.